pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 #### Task Context

 When working at the _Task_ stage we have a different workspace ($evm), and here $evm.root does not link directly to _miq\_provision\_request_.
-We can however still get to the Request Object via an association from the Task Object...
+We can however still get to the Request Object via an association from the Task Object:

 ```
 $evm.root['miq_provision'].miq_provision_request